Andrew-Dupuis/gadgetron-wiki/Using-Matlab-with-Gadgetron.md

 Once Matlab is listening, it's time to run a Gadgetron reconstruction.
 We'll run a reconstruction with a passive `external` node, i.e. a reconstruction that will connect to a foreign language.
 You'll most likely tailor a reconstruction chain to your own needs, but we'll start with [this](https://github.com/gadgetron/gadgetron/blob/master/gadgets/examples/config/external_connect_example.xml) simple example.
 It's a chain that literally does nothing besides opening a connection to Matlab, forwarding all the data.

-To run the reconstruction chain, you'll need to run Gadgetron, and the Gadgetron ISMRMRD client:
+To run the reconstruction chain, you'll need to run Gadgetron, and the Gadgetron ISMRMRD client.

 Start Gadgetron:
 ```bash